Startr/WEB-Sage.Education-docs/docs/getting-started/quick-start/tab-docker/DockerCompose.md

 ## Example `docker-compose.yml`

-Here is an example configuration file for setting up Open WebUI with Docker Compose:
+Here is an example configuration file for setting up Sage WebUI with Docker Compose:

 ```yaml
 version: '3'